 - A. Final Reflection - B. Multiple-source essay - C. Other essays, quizzes, responses, assignments and in-class work - D. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.
-Late essays will be docked two points per day late with no exceptions.
+Late essays will be docked ten percentage points per calendar day late with no exceptions.